kloimhardt/blog/docs/_posts/2025-12-02-electronsthink.md

 But not in the hoped for appearance of a range-limit.
 Because when the speed-limit was firmly engrained in Quantum Physics in its form of Relativistic Quantum Field Theory, no range-limit appeared.
 And no range-limit ever since.
 In the 21st century, after lots of experiments, we definitely do believe in correlations over miles of distances.

-Out of this, one thing seems to be clear to me: any attempt to include free will in the formalism of Physics must not be based on Wave Mechanics (or its equivalents Matrix Mechanics or Path Integral).
+Out of this, one thing seems to be clear to me: any attempt to include free will or comprehension in the formalism of Physics must not be based on Wave Mechanics (or its equivalents Matrix Mechanics or Path Integral).
 Rather, we need to consider (by lack of anything better) field theory.

-To my mind, free will and the light-speed-limit are connected.
+To my mind, free will-comprehension and the light-speed-limit are connected.
 Just as Schrödinger thought.

 ## Do electrons think?